Manas2001Agarwal/LLM_from_scratch/README.md

 Futher utilized advanced **PEFT based LORA technique** to fine-tune the GPT-2 small(124M) model to acheive an accuracy of 97.5% on test dataset.
 As a last experiment I utilized the **Distill-Bert pretrained model from HuggingFace** and fine-tuned it on SMS Spam Classification to acheive an accuracy of 98.5% on test data.

 Once again we see encoder based Bert Model having won the race for representational tasks like Text-Classification.

-Code for Classification Fine Tuning can be found in FineTing folder of this repo
+**Code for Classification Fine Tuning can be found in FineTuning folder of this repo.**